-A penny doesn’t seem very exciting, does it?
-It’s worth just 1 cent, and worse yet, it costs nearly 2 cents to make one!
-But some pennies are worth a lot.
-Did you ever look closely at a coin and the 4-digit number stamped on it?
-That’s the year the coin was made.
-A little letter after it tells you where it was made (the city).
-In some years the machines in one city made the first few pennies wrong, with crooked letters or the wrong mix of metal.
+A penny is worth just 1 cent, and worse yet, it costs nearly 2 cents to make one!
+But some pennies are worth a lot because the machines made the first few pennies wrong, with crooked letters or the wrong mix of metal.
 Once they fix the problem, there are just those few messed-up pennies, and suddenly those coins are special.
 As you see from this list, you can sell them for hundreds or even thousands of dollars!
-Next time you see a penny from one of these years, take a closer look.
-It might buy you a lot.

 Wee ones: If you have 3 regular copper pennies and 1 special 1943 steel penny, how many do you have altogether?